-The purchase agreement for a direct transfer of real estate is usually based upon Danish market standards, which are set out in the agreement.
+The purchase agreement for a direct transfer of real estate is subject to negotiations between the parties, but the agreement is usually based on market standards.
 The agreement usually includes certain information and details regarding the property, disclaimer of liability for defects (transfer "as is"), the purchase price, description of the completion process and certain standard regulation.

 When a commercial investor acquires real estate in Denmark, a due diligence investigation of the property is usually carried out.
 The investigations will most commonly be carried out during the period between the signing of a letter of intent/head of terms and the signing of the purchase agreement, or after the signing of a purchase agreement subject to satisfactory completion of the buyer's due diligence.
-In a structured sales process where the seller invites several potential buyers to submit a tender for a property or a portfolio, the seller will sometimes carry out due diligence investigations and present the due diligence reports to potential buyers as part of the sales material.
+In a structured sales process where the seller invites several potential buyers to submit a tender for a property or a portfolio, the seller will sometimes carry out vendor due diligence investigations and present the due diligence reports to potential buyers as part of the sales material.

-The due diligence investigations in respect of an asset deal include general property matters such as title, easements and charges registered in the Land Register, planning and zoning, environmental information, permits, service contracts, insurance policies, property taxes, owners' associations, together with a review of the lease agreements and lease matters relating to the property.
+The legal due diligence investigations in respect of an asset deal include general property matters such as title, easements and charges registered in the Land Register, planning and zoning, environmental information, permits, property taxes, owners' associations etc., together with a review of the lease agreements and lease matters relating to the property.
 In addition, technical due diligence will usually be completed to determine the physical state of the property and consequently the future needs and costs for maintenance.
 For development properties, the due diligence will extend to the basis for future developments, existing permits, construction contracts, etc. and thorough environmental investigations.

-For asset deals, the purchase agreement usually include a limited catalogue of warranties and/or statement of facts, most of which are qualified by the seller's knowledge.
-Ungualified warranties will generally be limited to fundamental matters such as title, encumbrances, pending disputes, etc. Aside from these fundamental matters (subject to negotiation), the property is transferred "as is," and any warranties or statements of facts with respect to hidden defects, pollution, etc. will be qualified by the knowledge of the seller.
+For asset deals, the purchase agreement usually includes a limited catalogue of warranties and/or statement of facts, most of which are qualified by the seller's knowledge.
+Unqualified warranties will generally be limited to fundamental matters such as title, encumbrances, pending disputes, etc. Aside from these fundamental matters (subject to negotiation), the property is transferred "as is," and any warranties or statements of facts with respect to hidden defects, pollution, etc. will be qualified by the knowledge of the seller.

 Completion of the transfer of real estate is generally completed in accordance with standard procedures where the buyer makes an escrow deposit or provides a bank guarantee for the full purchase price, after which a digital conveyance is signed and filed for registration with the Land Register.
+If the signing powers of the buyer lie with foreign citizens, the digital conveyance is usually signed under a power of attorney delivered to the buyer's attorney.
 The purchase price will then be released to the seller once clear and final title has been registered, ultimately ensuring a "simultaneous" exchange.
 The buyer's attorney is usually appointed as the attorney responsible for completion of the sale and ensuring that the purchase price is not released until final title has been registered.